SteelCompendium/data-md-dse/Bestiary/Monsters/Elves High/Statblocks/Brambleguard.md

   - name: Thicket and Thorns
     effects:
       - effect: The brambleguard blocks line of effect for enemies.
-Each enemy who starts their turn adjacent to a brambleguard takes 4 damage
+Each enemy who starts their turn adjacent to a brambleguard takes 4 damage.
 abilities:
   - name: Wall of Roses
     icon: 🔳